weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 Using a Boolean filter allows you to combine the flexibility of vector search with the precision of `where` filters.
 :::

-### Generative search (single prompt)
+### Retrieval augmented generation (single prompt)

-Next, let's try a generative search.
-A generative search, also called retrieval augmented generation, prompts a large language model (LLM) with a combination of a user query as well as data retrieved from a database.
+Next, let's try a retrieval augmented generation (RAG).
+RAG, also called generative search, prompts a large language model (LLM) with a combination of a user query as well as data retrieved from a database.

 To see what happens when an LLM uses query results to perform a task that is based on our prompt, run the code below.